-Using the course textbook and the GPRC Moodle learning site students read, take quizzes in addition to a midterm and a final exam.
+Using the course textbook and the GPRC Moodle learning site students will read, take two quizzes, in addition to a midterm and a final exam.

+COURSE OBJECTIVE:

-COURSE OBJECTIVE: In this course, we will cover the basic principles of business law in Canada.
+In this course, we will cover the basic principles of business law in Canada.
 This course is delivered from the perspective that the law plays an integral part in business decision making.
 It offers ideas, resources and tools for protecting business assets, resolving legal conflicts, and complying with the law.
 Some of the main areas touched upon include: the Canadian legal system, contract law, forms of business organization, property law and torts.